DPDK/dpdk/doc/guides/nics/mlx4.rst

 Run-time configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-- The only constraint when RSS mode is requested is to make sure the number
-  of RX queues is a power of two.
-This is a hardware requirement.

 - librte_pmd_mlx4 brings kernel network interfaces up during initialization
   because it is affected by their state.
 Forcing them down prevents packets